MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/pay-for-subscription-billing-profile.md

 When you buy a subscription, you pay for it with a billing profile.
 The billing profile is linked to a specific payment method and can be a credit or debit card, or an invoice, but not a bank account.

 If you’re not sure if your account has a billing profile, see [Understand billing profiles](manage-billing-profiles.md).
-If you don’t have a billing profile, see [How to paying for your subscription](pay-for-your-subscription.md).
+If you don’t have a billing profile, see [How to pay for your subscription](pay-for-your-subscription.md).

 ## Paying with recurring billing turned on or off

 By default, recurring billing is automatically turned on for all paid subscriptions that use recurring billing.
 Every billing period, we automatically charge the payment method associated with the billing profile to pay for any subscriptions that use that billing profile.
 If your payment method is declined, you can use the **Pay now** button on your invoice to make a one-time payment for your subscription.

 If recurring billing is turned off for a billing profile, you can use the **Pay now** button on your invoice to pay for it every billing period, regardless of what payment method is linked with the billing profile.
-You can also pay by check or EFT.
+You can also pay by check or electronic funds transfer (EFT).
 Instructions for how to do that are included on the PDF copy of your invoice.

 ## Paying by invoice